top of page

 • avoid consuming too much alcohol- best to avoid it for the 3-4 weeks when you try to reduce inflammation in your body to allow your body to heal

-Focus on consuming wide variety of colourful vegetables, salads, berries, fruits (but not too many), herbs and spices, healthy fats (extra virgin olive oil, extra virgin coconut oil, camelina oil), nuts, seeds, fish (wild salmon, sardines, herring etc), seafood, organic meat (grass-fed beef, chicken, turkey, lamb), mushrooms and legumes if you can tolerate them.
+Focus on consuming wide variety of colourful vegetables, salads, berries, fruits (but not too many), herbs and spices, healthy fats (extra virgin olive oil, extra virgin coconut oil, camelina oil), nuts, seeds, fish (wild salmon, sardines, herring etc), seafood, organic meat (grass-fed beef, chicken, turkey, lamb), mushrooms and legumes, cultured dairy.

 Add in prebiotic and probiotic rich foods and check out my leaky gut article for additional supplements you can take to support the gut healing.
 Healthy gut helps to lead to healthy skin.